krishnaspatil29-cell/Tech-Blasters/README.md

 Tech-Blasters

+## Project Overview

+The Smart Silent Distress Monitoring System is an IoT-based healthcare and safety solution designed to assist elderly individuals and people living alone.
+The system automatically detects emergency situations such as falls, unconsciousness, or abnormal inactivity and sends alerts to caregivers without requiring manual intervention.

 ## Problem Statement

 Elderly people and individuals living alone are highly vulnerable to emergencies such as sudden falls, dizziness, unconsciousness, or health-related incidents.
 In many situations, they may be unable to call for help or reach a communication device.
 Existing safety systems largely depend on manual interaction or nearby assistance, which may not always be available.
 This delay in response can lead to serious health risks.